 The cost of setting up a housing court is likely to be disproportionate to the benefits.
 Parallels can be seen with the employment tribunal system which has a significant infrastructure.

-Social housing cases have made a significant contribution to the current law due to th number of cases involving the Equality Act 2010 and human rights.
+Social housing cases have made a significant contribution to the current law due to the number of cases involving the Equality Act 2010 and human rights.
 Social housing law requires the expertise of the county court judiciary with a wide experience to determine these cases.
 They are simply not suitable for a narrow tribunal jurisdiction.
 Indeed, within the tribunal it is likely that these cases will be subject to a disproportionate number of appeals which will lead to delays in the appellate courts.

 The dissatisfaction with the county court system is caused solely by under funding of the back office and bailiffs and with legal aid.
 It is a false economy to under fund the county court system and create a similarly underfunded parallel new tribunal system.
 Much better to properly fund one we suggest.